ShengzhiWu/EasyPDE/README.md

 EasyPDE is a python package designed for solving partial differential equations (PDEs).
 It's unbelievably easy to use, but powerful, providing a continuous solution for solving not only linear but also nonlinear PDEs in complex shapes in 2D as well as 3D space, or even surfaces.

 You no longer need to care about mesh generation, which can be a big problem itself for some messy geometries.
-This is because the algorithm is designed for solving PDEs based on only points scattered in the domain.
-On the other hand, you don't need to calculate integrates in elements like you did in FEM any more.
+This is because the algorithm is designed for working on only points scattered in the domain.
+This makes it extremely robust.
+On the other hand, you don't need to calculate integrates in elements like you did in FEM.

 What's more, it's extremely easy to fix boundary conditions.
 You can do this in a continuous way as in the domain.
 For example, if you want to require $\partial u/\partial x$ equals to something, or you want to require this on boundary, the code is same!
 Don't worry about the order of error.
 It's typically of second order.